Student-centric advice and objective recommendations

 See also: FAFSA 101 guide

-If a dependent student cannot provide their parent’s financial information, they will not have an EFC, and will not be eligible for need-based financial aid such as Direct Subsidized Loans, Pell Grants, and work-study.
+If a dependent student cannot provide their parent’s financial information, they will not have an SAI, and will not be eligible for need-based financial aid such as Direct Subsidized Loans, Pell Grants, and work-study.
 However, they will be eligible for non-need-based federal aid: Direct Unsubsidized Loans and PLUS Loans.
-Non-need-based federal aid is not awarded based on a student’s EFC.
+Non-need-based federal aid is not awarded based on a student’s SAI.
 These loans can be borrowed up to the annual maximum amount.

 If you want to apply for federal student loans without your parents’ information, select “I am unable to provide information about my parent(s)” when you reach that point in the FAFSA.